-- (a) Directors acquiring or selling shares of the Company; - (b) issuing shares of the Company; - (c) acquiring, selling or otherwise disposing of property in excess of the amount set out in the Company's approval matrix: - (d) founding, acquiring or selling subsidiaries of or any company within the Company, participating in other companies, or dissolving or selling the Company's participation in other companies (including project joint ventures); - (e) acquiring or selling patent rights, rights in registered trademarks, licences or other intellectual property rights of the Company; - (f) founding, dissolving or relocating branch offices or other offices, plants and facilities: - (g) starting new business activities, terminating existing business activities or initiating major changes to the field of the Company's business activities; - (h) approving and/or altering the annual business plan (including financial planning) for the Company or any part of
+- Directors acquiring or selling shares of the Company; - issuing shares of the Company; - acquiring, selling or otherwise disposing of property in excess of the amount set out in the Company's approval matrix; - founding, acquiring or selling subsidiaries of or any company within the Company, participating in other companies, or dissolving or selling the Company's participation in other companies (including project joint ventures); - acquiring or selling patent rights, rights in registered trademarks, licences or other intellectual property rights of the Company; - founding, dissolving or relocating branch offices or other offices, plants and facilities; - starting new business activities, terminating existing business activities or initiating major changes to the field of the Company's business activities; - approving and/or altering the annual business plan (including financial planning) for the Company or any part of the Company; - taking or granting loans which exceed the amount set out in the Company's approval matrix; - granting securities of any type; - granting loans to Company officers or employees and taking over guarantees for the Company's officers and employees; - entering into agreements for recurring, voluntary, or additional social benefits, superannuation agreements or agreements for general wage and salary increases; - determining the total amount of bonuses and gratuities for Company officers and employees; - determining the appointment, termination, prolongation of employment or amendment to conditions of employment of members of the Board of Directors; and - granting or revoking a power of attorney or limited authority to sign and/or act on behalf of the Company.

-Recommendations Comply Exp olanation the Company; (i) taking or granting loans which exceed the amount set out in the Company's approval matrix (including, without limitation, the placing of credit orders, issuing of promissory notes or loans against IOUs); (j) granting securities of any type; (k) granting loans to Company officers or employees and taking over guarantees for the Company's officers and employees; (I) entering into agreements for recurring, voluntary, or additional social benefits, superannuation agreements or agreements for general wage and salary increases; (m) determining the total amount of bonuses and gratuities for Company officers and employees; (n) determining the appointment, termination, prolongation of employment or amendment to conditions of employment of members of the Board of Directors; and (0) granting or revoking a power of attorney or limited authority to sign and/or act on behalf of the Company. by of the Company's Board Charter is available on the pany's website.
-Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before Yes Company has guidelines for the appointment and selection e Board and senior executives. (a) directation depropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-The Company's Remuneration and Nomination Committee Charter requires the Remuneration and Nomination Committee (or, in its absence, the Board) to ensure appropriate checks (including checks in respect of character, experience, education criminal record and bankruptcy history (as appropriate)) are undertaken before appointing a person, or putting forward to security holders a candidate for election as a Director for the first time.
-In the event of an unsatisfactory check, a Director is required to submit their resignation. s confirms that such checks were carried out in respect of lanaging Director appointed during 2022. mate elect in the er the Remuneration and Nomination Committee Charter, all rial information relevant to a decision on whether or not to or re-elect a Director must be provided to security holders e Notice of Meeting containing the resolution to elect or rea Director.
-Recommendation 1.3 A listed entity should have a written agreement with each Director and senior executive setting out the terms of their appointment.
-Yes Char (or, in senion the C Company's Remuneration and Nomination Committee ter requires the Remuneration and Nomination Committee in its absence, the Board) to ensure that each Director and or executive is personally a party to a written agreement with Company which sets out the terms of that Director's or senior utive's appointment.
-Company has written agreements with each of its Directors senior executives.
+A copy of the Company's Board Charter is available on the Company's website.

+- a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

+The Company has guidelines for the appointment and selection of the Board and senior executives.

+The Company's Remuneration and Nomination Committee Charter requires the Remuneration and Nomination Committee (or, in its absence, the Board) to ensure appropriate checks (including checks in respect of character, experience, education, criminal record and bankruptcy history (as appropriate)) are undertaken before appointing a person, or putting forward to security holders a candidate for election as a Director for the first time.
+In the event of an unsatisfactory check, a Director is required to submit their resignation.

+There were no Directors appointed during 2023.

+Under the Remuneration and Nomination Committee Charter, all material information relevant to a decision on whether or not to elect or re-elect a Director must be provided to security holders in the Notice of Meeting containing the resolution to elect or re-elect a Director.

+A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.

+The Company's Remuneration and Nomination Committee Charter requires the Remuneration and Nomination Committee (or, in its absence, the Board) to ensure that each Director and senior executive is personally a party to a written agreement with the Company which sets out the terms of that Director's or senior executive's appointment.

+The Company has written agreements with each of its Directors and senior executives.